openshift/jenkins-plugin/README.md

 a)  "retryCount":  The number of times to attempt a connection before giving up.
 The default is 100.

+####  "ImageStreams SCM"

+This step associates a pipeline with an ImageStream as its SCM.
+With polling enabled on a job, this allows a pipeline job to be launched automatically whenever a new image is tagged on an ImageStream.

+The step name is "openshiftImageStream".
+Mandatory parameters are:

+a) "name":  The name of the ImageStream to poll

+b) "tag":  The tag to watch on the ImageStream

+c) "namespace": The project for the ImageStream

 ### Pipeline / Workflow support prior to version 1.0.14 of the OpenShift Pipeline Plugin